***PLEASE READ CAREFULLY***

 Modern- A concert routine consisting of modern technique.
 Such as Graham, Horton, or Cunningham.

-Absolute Dance Competition will send an email with a dropbox attachment for all participant's music.
+Absolute Dance Competition will utilize the online registration for all participant's music.
+As each routine is registered, the online software will prompt entrants to upload the music for that routine.
 We ask that all tracks are labeled with the following information.

 Studio Code Letter (Provided by Absolute Dance Competition)